hyperspy/hyperspy/doc/user_guide/install.rst

 Install from a binary
 ---------------------

-We provide  binary distributions for Ubuntu Linux and Windows (`see the Downloads section of the website <http://hyperspy.org/download.html>`_).
+We provide  binary distributions for Windows (`see the Downloads section of the website <http://hyperspy.org/download.html>`_).
 To install easily in other platforms see :ref:`install-with-python-installers`